Rules for the 2025 United Kingdom Election to the 39th World Zionist Congress

 - Voter Eligibility:

-Any Jewish person who will be at least eighteen years of age on 1 July 2025, who resides permanently in the United Kingdom, and who did not vote in the Israeli Knesset election held on 1 November 2022 or in an election to the 39th World Zionist Congress in any other country, is eligible to register as a voter in this election. - Registration Requirements:
+Any Jewish person who will be at least eighteen years of age on 30 June 2025, who resides permanently in the United Kingdom, and who did not vote in the Israeli Knesset election held on 1 November 2022 or in an election to the 39th World Zionist Congress in any other country, is eligible to vote in this election. - Registration Requirements:

 - Personal registration is mandatory.